astroza/office_service/README.md

 office_service
 ==============

 Office Service is a server for dealing with Microsoft Office Word Files via a HTTP interface.
 Currently, it's able to convert a Word file to PDF and clean up personal information from Word file metadata.
-It's use Microsoft Office COM API to access to an Word Application instance and do actions over the documents programmatically.
+It use Microsoft Office COM API to access to an Word Application instance and do actions over the documents programmatically.

 Motivation
 ------------